bcgov/digital-policy/CPPM-Chapter12.md

 * Digital service design, development and delivery
 * [Enterprise architecture](#enterprise-architecture)
 * [Enterprise design](#enterprise-design)
-* Government IT resources and related services, including device management
+* Enterprise Solutions
 * Identity management
 * IM IT investment, including digital investment
 * Information security and cyber security
 * IT infrastructure, such as government networks and systems
+* Management of government IT resources, including device management
-* Privacy
+* Privacy and personal information management
 * [Records management](#records-management)
-* Telecommunications and connectivity

 # **12.1 Objective**

+The objective of this Chapter is to establish a policy foundation for IM IT to ensure that:

+* government information is managed as a strategic enterprise asset in accordance with its value;
+* government can increase operational efficiencies to better function as a single, connected organization (i.e., an enterprise); and
-The objective of this Chapter is to establish a policy foundation for IM IT to ensure that all government IM IT policies, standards and guidelines enable optimized use of government information, data and IT and enhanced services to citizens.
+* all government IM IT policies, standards and guidelines enable optimized use of government information, data and IT and enhanced services to citizens.

 To meet this objective, this Chapter:

 * sets out clear authority for IM IT policy at the corporate and ministry levels; and
 * outlines high-level roles and responsibilities for government IM IT.

 # **12.2 Roles and Responsibilities**

 The Office of the Chief Information Officer (OCIO), which is led by the Government Chief Information Officer (GCIO), is the central authority responsible for Chapter 12.
-The OCIO includes the Office of the Chief Records Officer.
+The OCIO includes the Chief Records Officer (CRO).
 Both the OCIO and deputy heads (Deputy Ministers or equivalent positions) of ministries, agencies, boards and commissions subject to the Core Policy and Procedures Manual (referred to as “ministries” hereafter) play key roles in IM IT governance.

 ## 12.2.1 Government Chief Information Officer (GCIO)